–Save This Page as a PDF–

 31: 1-21

-Jacob flees form Laban DIG: Why were Laban and his sons becoming increasingly distressed?
+Jacob flees from Laban DIG: Why were Laban and his sons becoming increasingly distressed?
 How had Laban cheated Jacob?
 What did ADONAI do about it?
 How did Ya’akov know when to leave Laban and where to go?
 What did Leah and Rachel think of Jacob’s plan to return to Canaan?
 Why did Rachel take her father’s household gods?
 How did God’s past faithfulness influence the decision made by Rachel and Leah?

 REFLECT: How do you know when it’s time to leave a relationship?
 When was the last time the Lord reminded you of a vow or a promise that you made to Him?
 What things of the world, like Rachel’s household gods, are you holding onto?
 Observe how God remembered Jacob’s commitment (31:13).
 What lessons about commitment can believers learn from this?
 How has God demonstrated His faithfulness in your life?